 - Flood Insurance Study Maps from FEMA.
 Covers the entire US, but simply type in the address you are looking for.

 - Maps may appear from any state agency on just about any topic.
 Those listed here are just a sample of what you can find.
-The search box on the State of Michigan website is a useful tool, in particular the advanced search.
+The search box on the State of Michigan website is a useful tool.
 Search with "map or maps" and limit your search to an agency, or, a keyword.

 - Want to browse the map drawers and shelves?
 Michigan maps can be found in the G4110 call number range; atlases in G1410.